-- 1. Employment opportunities- when available- will be published no less frequently than annually- in "The Berkshire Eagle", and "The Hampshire Gazette" with the objective of more effectively reaching women and veterans; - 2.
-Distribute internal workplace information sheets, bi-annually, aimed at encouraging current employees to recommend women and veterans for employment; - 3.
-Participate in job and recruitment fairs- no less than annually when employees are needed- that specifically target women and veterans - 4.
-Women and veterans will be offered opportunities to shadow their immediate supervisor to help achieve a transfer of the skills, knowledge, and responsibilities that this role demands.
+- 1. Employment opportunities- when available- will be published no less frequently than annually- in diverse media with the objective of more effectively reaching people of all gender identities and sexual orientations; - 2.
+Distribute internal workplace information sheets, bi-annually, aimed at encouraging current employees to recommend people of all gender identities and sexual orientations for employment; - 3.
+Participate in job and recruitment fairs- no less than annually when employees are needed- that specifically target people of all gender identities and sexual orientations.

+4. people of all gender identities and sexual orientations will be offered opportunities to shadow their immediate supervisor to help achieve a transfer of the skills, knowledge, and responsibilities that this role demands.